ODIN Deepreason™

 Context Hallucination Rate Source

-Medical/clinical decision support Up to 83% repeat planted errors Omar et al., Nature Comm Med 2025
+Clinical decision support Up to 83% Nature Comm Med 2025

 For enterprise decisions, a 10% error rate means 1 in 10 AI outputs is wrong.
-In regulated industries—life sciences, financial services, healthcare—that's not a tolerable risk.
+In regulated industries -- life sciences, financial services, healthcare -- that is not a tolerable risk.

 Training Data Blind Spots